Making Climate Change Visible

 Sea levels are rising due to climate change… but how much could they rise and how quickly?
 And how could this affect the world’s coastal cities?

-Watermarks is an award winning public art project by Chris Bodle, that explores these questions.
+Watermarks is an ongoing public art project that explores these questions.
 Between 6th and 12th February 2009 a series of large-scale projections were displayed at sites across the centre of Bristol.
 Flood level marks were projected on to the facades of buildings, showing how high water levels could potentially rise if the sea were to inundate the city.
 By displaying these levels in real space, the project aimed to help the audience imagine the depth and extent of this potential future flooding – allowing us to measure the possible future water levels against ourselves in familiar environments.